Montville, Queensland: Geography

 Montville is in the Sunshine Coast hinterland, on the Blackall Range, around 400 m above sea level in the town area.

 Maleny–Montville Road enters from the south, Montville–Mapleton Road exits to the north, and Woombye–Montville Road enters from the east.

+The north-west of the locality is within the Kondallia National Park which extends into neighbouring localities.
+Apart from the national park, the land use is mostly rural residential with some grazing on native vegetation and crop-growing.

 History

-The first white settlers arrived in the area in 1887.
-The town was originally called Razorback, but was renamed following a community meeting.
-The name Montville was proposed by storekeeper Henry Smith (who bought a selection of land there in 1893) after a suggestion by his mother, as it reminded her of their early years in Montville, USA.
-Alternatively it is a coined French word from mont meaning mountain and ville meaning village.
+The first non-indigenous settlers arrived in the area in 1887.
+The town was originally called Razorback but was renamed following a community meeting.
+It is a coined word from mont meaning mountain and ville meaning village.
+The name may have been proposed by storekeeper Henry Smith (who bought a selection of land there in 1893) after a suggestion by his mother, as it reminded her of their early years in Montville, USA.
 The name was officially changed to Montville on 30 November 1897.

 Razorback Provisional School opened on 2 October 1896.
 In 1904, it was renamed Montville Provisional School.
 On 1 January 1909, it became Montville State School.

 From about 1900, the town became a popular mountain resort.

 Montville Post Office opened by February 1910 (a receiving office had been open from 1897).

 Montville Methodist Church was built in 1912.
 It could seat 110 people.
 It was built from timber at a cost of £230.
 In 1977 as part of the amalgamation that created the Uniting Church in Australia, it became Montville Uniting Church.

 St Mary's Anglican Church was built in 1914.
 The timber church could seat 80 people.

 The Montville branch of the Queensland Country Women's Association was formed in 1924.

 Montville was predominantly a logging then farming community (dairy, citrus, avocados, pineapples and macadamia nuts) until a tourism boom which commenced during the 1970s, taking advantage of the scenic views of the Sunshine Coast and the nearby rainforest walks.